 Hormones heavily influence mood, energy levels, cognitive function and numerous other organ processes.
 Discrepancies with any of these functions or hormone secretions, can interrupt and disrupt overall hormone balance.
 There is a direct link with the liver, which we know if the organ of action, anger and lethargy.
 Hormones are formed from cholesterol.
 HDL is a form of cholesterol that tells us how hormones, specifically estrogens, are performing.
 I like for my HDL levels to be between 40-70.
 If it goes above 80, I suspect there is heavy metal toxicity present.
 Common “unhappy hormones” issues include:

-- Hormone headaches: not always, but typically these feel like they are in the front of the head, on the right side.
+- Hormone headaches: Not always, but typically these feel like they are in the front of the head, on the right side.
+Linked with emotions of heightened anger & irritability.

-- PMS: abdominal cramping, heavy menses, extreme fatigue, feeling yucky, nausea
+- PMS: Abdominal cramping, heavy menses, extreme fatigue, feeling yucky, and nausea.
+Emotions of feeling unloved and unappreciated can be elevated.

 - Mood swings: “Dr. Jeckyl/Mr. Hyde” persona, excess weepy, excess anger, confusion, frustration, irritability